![]() |

 Check out the website of the Thai Textile Society for details of current textile related events happening in Thailand.

-| Hilltribe Museum | The Hilltribe Museum has moved since I visited it so any comments I had then are now out-of-date.
+Hilltribe Museum | The Hilltribe Museum has moved since I visited it so any comments I had then are now out-of-date.
 'One Stop Chiang Mai' says of it: Established in 1965 and recently moved to new premises in the pretty Ratchamankla Park, this museum documents the lives and cultures of Northern Thailand's unique hill-tribes, including the Hmong, Karen, Akkha, Lisu, Lahu and Mien.
 An impressive range of colourful costumes, unusual accessories and jewelry, tools, utensils, musical instruments and general rural paraphernalia is on display and the story of each of these ethnic minorities is well told.
 Unique and certainly worth visiting."
 This was not my impression of the collection in its old quarters so I hope that the move has prompted some care to be lavished on the exhibits and care taken in their display.
+The Hilltribe Museum has been closed but may now be open again - from posts on Tripadvisor it was open in June and October 2014.
 Entrance: free; open 9am - 4pm Mon -Fri; slide show 10am, 2pm daily; tel (053) 210 872; Ratchamankla park, Mae Rim rd/Chan Phuak rd. |

-| Darapirom Palace Museum | Darapirom Palace Museum, Dara Rasamee Military Camp, Mae Rim Rd.
-Tues-Sun, 9.00 a.m. - 5.00 p.m.
+Darapirom Palace Museum | Darapirom Palace Museum, located in the Dara Rasamee Military Camp, Mae Rim Rd.
+Open Tues-Sun, 09:00 a.m. - 17:00 p.m.
 Tel.
-053 299175.
-The renovated former home of Phra Raja Jaya Chao Dara Rasimi, a daughter of the last King of the northern monarchy of Chiang Mai and consort of King Chulalongkorn.
+(0)53 299 175.
+The renovated former home of Phra Raja Jaya Chao Dara Rasimi (Dararasmi), a daughter of the last King of the northern monarchy of Chiang Mai and consort of King Chulalongkorn (Rama V).
 The palace had been restored in the late 1990s/early 2000.
 It was a very pleasant and peaceful place set on land owned by the army.
-There was an exhibit of the life of Dara Rasimi including some of her clothing. |
+Chulalongkorn University cooperated with members of the Royal Lanna family to collect various things that Jao Dara Rasamee used in her life.
+Working together, they were able to recover some 270 pieces of furniture, decorative items, and personal effects - including textiles - of the princess which had previously adorned the original palace.
+These items are now on display showing the typical palace decor at the time of her life. |

 Also